 We are dedicated to finding permanent homes for West Highland White Terriers who are in need of rescuing or rehousing.
 We also offer help, advice and support on all matters concerning Westies.

 We are totally committed to the health and well being of all Westies who enter into our care.
 This is accomplished through our dedicated & integrated national support network consisting of trained volunteers who provide help & advice on all matters concerning Westies.
-You can help us to continue our efforts now by: joining as a 'Friend': through the provision of dog sponsorship or by shopping in our online store today!
+You can help us to continue our efforts now by: joining as a 'Friend': or through the provision of dog sponsorship or by shopping in our online store today!

 Why We Are Different